Direct Claim Status (DCS)

 However, Certa will still check a small sample of portfolios (5% or 5 portfolios) and IV records each year.
 This is to verify the Centre's continuing ability to maintain high standards and address any issues relating to assessment.

 Direct Claims Status is awarded for a particular Qualification or group of Units, provided:

-- the Centre has an experienced Internal Verifier who holds a recognised Internal Verification qualification and who has been approved by Certa, ie, is an Approved Internal Verifier (AIV, see below)
+- the Centre has an experienced Internal Verifier who holds a recognised Internal Verification qualification and who has been approved by Certa, ie, is a 'Qualified and Responsible IV' (see below)